 Can you freeze mushroom stroganoff?

-You can freeze the easy mushroom stroganoff without adding the sour cream or noodles to the mixture.
+You can freeze the easy mushroom stroganoff without adding the sour cream or cooked pasta to the mixture.
 When you freeze dairy products and reheat them, they have a different grainy texture.

 Please let me know in the comments below how you liked this easy mushroom stroganoff recipe.
 I love hearing from readers!